SECapstone/capstone/Sprint3.md

 * Carefully look at the bootstrap code and simply run the Web app with only the bootstrap sources.
 If this spec looks intimidating to you, the actual bootstrap sources might enlighten you how everything fits together.

 Good luck and we sincerely hope you'll also have some fun implementing this deliverable!

-## Contribution statement

-A survey will be required to detail your contribution to your group's project.
-This will involve a [mandatory survey](https://github.com/ubccpsc/310/tree/2018jan/README.md#participation).
-Failure to submit the survey by the final deadline will result in a grade of 0 for the deliverable (for the individual who did not submit it, not the whole group).

 ## Assessment